ZornLab/Mona/README.md

 save_mona_dir(counts=counts,meta=meta,reduct=reduct,dir="Desktop/my_dataset",name="Name",description="Description",species="human")
 ```

+Don't forget to also save a separate 'standard' version of the dataset, such as with 'saveRDS()'!

 The final step is to launch Mona, click 'Load dataset', and navigate to where the directory is stored.
 You can also open a dataset automatically when Mona launches by providing the path:

 ```